When TripAdvisor first announced TripConnect, its Metasearch advertising platform, it instantly became the buzzword of the year.

 With rapid fluctuations in Google CPC costs for non-branded and branded keywords in certain markets,

-using metasearch websites is one of the most economical hotel advertising ideas.
+using Metasearch websites is one of the most economical hotel advertising ideas.

 Keys to Success

-For beginners, metasearch hotel marketing can be complex to understand.
+For beginners, Metasearch hotel marketing can be complex to understand.
 Moreover, OTAs tend to dominate major platforms.

-However, regardless of the budget, if you choose the right platform, build a strategy, spend wisely, and look for an
+However, regardless of the budget, if you choose the right platform, build a strategy, spend wisely, and

-metasearch can provide you with better ROI and increased direct bookings.
+Metasearch can provide you with better ROI and increased direct bookings.

 1. Choose the Right Sites

-Some metasearch websites provide better results than others.
+Some Metasearch websites provide better results than others.

 Depending on your hotel’s location, type of guests who book a stay, and the kind of experience you offer,